 You are so excited.
 You have a dream that you must achieve.
 So you put all your energy and time into making this dream a reality.
-However as times goes by, you are not near your mark. so your energy begins to drop, your are tempted to give up.
+However as times goes by, you are not near your mark. thus your energy begins to drop and you are tempted to give up.

 Your passion is waning but you push yourself to continue; second by second; hour by hour; day by day; year by year till one day, you can’t take it any more.
 You become disappointed because you can’t achieve your dreams.

 So what do you do?
 What’s the next step?
 You have come to a point that you hate what you are doing?
 You are not sure if you want this dream.